 Statistics refer to overall data and should not be extrapolated to any one particular case.
 It is important to keep in mind that it is essential to always establish a personalised prognosis.
 The data reflects statistics without PGS (CCS) and elective vitrification.

 The cumulative pregnancy rate is indicated below (it refers to pregnancies achieved following the egg retrieval/collection procedure.
 This includes transfer of fresh embryos and a possible transfer of cryopreserved embryos when the objective is not achieved in the first transfer).

-El stands as an alternative to conventional ovarian stimulation.
-Its goal lies in limiting the number of eggs to be retrieved and therefore alleviate the burden of the treatment for the patient without compromising the options accumulated to become pregnant.
-SOFT-FIV requires much less medication and, unlike traditional stimulation, cannot be injected yet.
-The fundamental difference with FIV is found in the ovarian stimulation stage, as the procedures that follow are similar.
+Soft-IVF stands as an alternative to conventional ovarian stimulation.
+Its goal is to limit the number of eggs to be retrieved and therefore alleviate the treatment’s burden for patients without compromising the accumulated options to fall pregnant.
+SOFT-IVF does not require as much medication and, unlike traditional medication, not all is injected.
+The main difference with traditional IVF lies in the ovarian stimulation stage as the procedures that follow are similar.

 The main advantages are:

-- It produces less discomfort and side effects from ovarian stimulation as it is a lot gentler.
+- Less discomfort and side effects linked to ovarian stimulation as it is gentler.

 It is indicated for:

-- Women under 35 years of age with good ovary reserve and good prognosis.
+- Women under 35 years of age with good ovarian reserve and good prognosis.

 - Previous exaggerated ovarian response that should be avoided.